 Forests and Bogs of Lahemaa and Kõrvemaa Parks - Aegviidu, Estonia

 I never knew the picking mushrooms was such a popular thing in the Nordic and Baltic countries.
 In the US my only knowledge of mushroom picking is the unfortunate stories you see once a year about an entire family becoming ill because someone picked the wrong mushrooms for their homemade soup.
-While running through Estonia on a beautiful day in mid September I came across many families with large buckets out in the forests picking mushrooms.
-I snapped a few pictures of mushrooms on the trail since they were quite beautiful but then friends told me those are the poisonous kind.
+While running through Estonia on a beautiful day in mid-September I came across many families with large buckets out in the forests picking mushrooms.
+I snapped a few pictures of mushrooms on the trail since they were beautiful but then friends told me those are the poisonous kind.

 My trip to Estonia started with mid afternoon flight on a Saturday afternoon from Stockholm.
 I was in Stockholm for a work event and wanted to get in a quick trip before heading back to the US.
 I would have liked to visit Tallinn, but given the short duration of the trip, I was just going to have time for the run I planned.
 I rented a car and then drove to the hotel, only about an hour away from the airport in the village of Aegviidu.
 Because of the 1 hour time-zone change, I lost time in the traveling.
 I went straight to dinner at the hotel and then went to bed early as it would be a long Sunday.
 That night it was just me and I think what must have been a wedding party.
 The next night though I was the only person at the hotel.